Skip to main content

 Program Description

-The University of North Carolina Hospitals offers a one year fellowship in molecular genetic pathology.
-The fellow gains a working knowledge of molecular procedures including in situ hybridization/FISH, DNA DNA sequencing (massive parallel, pyro- and Sanger sequencing), RNAseq, DNA/cDNA amplification, epigenetics, and array technologies including SNP chips.
+The University of North Carolina Hospitals offers a one-year fellowship in molecular genetic pathology.
+The fellow gains a working knowledge of molecular procedures including: DNA sequencing (massively parallel, pyro- and Sanger sequencing), RNAseq, DNA/cDNA amplification, digital droplet PCR (ddPCR), methylation analysis, in situ hybridization/FISH, and array technologies including microarray CNV analysis.
 These procedures are applied in a wide spectrum of clinical settings including oncology, inherited disease, infectious disease, HLA-typing, identification, and pharmacogenetics.
 The fellow learns to analyze and interpret molecular data from clinical cases and to compose concise, informative reports that incorporate correlative clinical, histologic, immunophenotypic, and cytogenetic findings.
-The fellow learns to design and carry out research aimed at understanding the molecular basis of disease and then translating those discoveries into improved laboratory tests.
+The fellow learns to design and carry out clinical validation of new molecular assays aimed at translating new discoveries understanding the molecular basis of disease into improved laboratory tests.
 Ethical issues, quality assurance, and lab administration are discussed as they relate to clinical practice.
-Consider applying for our combined 2-year Molecular and Surgical Pathology Fellowship Program.
 UNC Hospitals has the longest track record of board certifications among all ACGME-accredited molecular genetic pathology training programs nationwide.

 Program Requirements